Ruim Baan voor Vissen (Make Way for Fish) gets a sequel

 Support from the Wadden Fund

-With a contribution of nearly €12.8 million from the Wadden Fund, the Wetterskip Fryslân, Hoogheemraadschap Hollands Noorderkwartier, Noorderzijlvest, and Hunze en Aa’s water boards and Van Hall Larenstein University of Applied Sciences are working on the continuation of Ruim Baan voor Vissen (Make Way for Fish).
+With a grant of nearly 12.8 million euros from the Wadden Fund, the water boards Wetterskip Fryslân, Hoogheemraadschap Hollands Noorderkwartier, Noorderzijlvest, and Hunze en Aa’s, along with Van Hall Larenstein University of Applied Sciences, are working on the next phase of the “Ruim Baan voor Vissen” project.
 The project makes a valuable contribution to the recovery of migratory fish populations in the Wadden Sea.
-By the end of 2025, a large part of the remaining bottlenecks in fish migration should have been resolved and knowledge gained from research should have been exchanged.
+By the end of 2025, a large portion of the remaining bottlenecks in fish migration should be resolved, and knowledge gained from research should have been acquired and shared.
 This will restore the ecological balance for fish between the Wadden Sea and the hinterland.